How to Buy an HDB Flat in Singapore: 2026 Guide | Nexus

 Stress test Headline 2.6% 4.0% MAS floor

-Zero-cash downpayment is the HDB loan’s edge for buyers with thin savings.
-The bank loan’s edge is the rate gap: 1.45% versus 2.6% on a S$720,000 loan saves roughly S$8,300 in year-one interest.
-The catch is rate management — fixed and SORA packages reset after lock-in, so you must refinance when the lock-in expires.
-Buyers later needing liquidity can also tap an equity / cash-out loan.
+If your savings are thin, the zero-cash downpayment is what makes the HDB loan attractive.
+The bank loan wins on rate: 1.45% versus 2.6% on a S$720,000 loan saves you roughly S$8,300 in year-one interest.
+The trade-off is that you have to stay on top of the rate.
+Fixed and SORA packages reset once the lock-in ends, so you need to refinance when the lock-in expires.
+And if you need to free up cash down the line, you can tap an equity / cash-out loan.

 “The mortgage is the line in the budget that compounds for 25 years.
 Get more than one bank’s number before you sign.”— Dan Ler, Mortgage Advisor at Nexus Mortgage SG